CaitlinCheer/be-NC-news/README.md

 This is an api built with express, node.js and prosgreSQL.
 Designed for users, giving them the options to GET, POST, DELETE and PATCH articles, comments and topics.
+For a clear understanding of what each endpoint does, you can view the endpoints.json for a definition and example response of each endpoints.

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)